Learning Outcomes

 SQE2 Syllabus

-- When the police must, or may, conduct a formal identification procedure under PACE Code D
+- When the police must, or may, conduct an identification procedure under Code D (including “as soon as practicable” and exceptions)

 Test Your Knowledge